 Tajin Chile Lime Seasoning and Chocolate Marbled Banana Bread: whew that’s a mouthful.
 I’m addicted to this not too sweet combination of dark chocolate swirled with a subtly spiced banana batter, the result is tender and flavorful without veering too far into dessert territory.
 Even the Mr. who, maddeningly, can take or leave most desserts […]

-Not too sweet and loaded with ‘wild’ blueberries these muffins, if I’m honest, are really just my favorite cornmeal pancakes made into easily storable/snackable muffin form. random aside: After watching the bit about NRATV on Last Night Tonight with John Oliver, every time I write the word muffin I think of this.
-The muffin part […]
+Not too sweet and loaded with blueberries these muffins, if I’m honest, are really just my favorite cornmeal pancakes made into easily storable/snackable muffin form.
+Looking for a more straight up fruit muffin?
+Try these strawberry ones instead (You can sub out blueberries 😉 I grew up on the west coast so I was raised […]

 Summer snuck up on me.
 The long hot days, fruit ripe and heavy on the vine, roses in full bloom- all clues I missed.
 Graduation ceremonies, squirrels doing mad dashes and dances on branches dappled green and shadowed, the sun high in the sky, the hum of air-conditioners, and the intermittent buzz of sirens.
 My […]